 Here is a link to one of my favorite vegan salad dressings; Creamy Vegan Ranch which I created with Silk non-dairy milk.
 When it comes to non-dairy milk, Silk has the most options.
 I like the Silk unsweetened cashew milk for my Alfredo sauce, Silk's unflavored soy for all my baking and my favorite Silk's unsweetened almond milk when making rich, creamy baked macaroni dishes like today's mock-tuna casserole.

-Plant Strong Diet Salad In A Jar with Creamy Vegan Ranch Dressing
+Plant Based Diet Salad In A Jar with Creamy Vegan Ranch Dressing

 Blackberries, Bell Peppers, Pumpkin Seeds, Broccoli, Cranberries & Arugula